mathiasrw/monetary-reform/monetary-reform.md

 date still leave the world dangerously vulnerable to future financial and economic instability.

 This report addresses those fundamental issues.
-It is rightly titled
-> "Monetary Reform" because it goes beyond the technical details of bank regulation to question who should create money and how we ensure that new money is devoted to useful ends.
+It is rightly title "Monetary Reform" because it goes beyond the technical details of bank regulation to question who should create money and how we ensure that new money is devoted to useful ends.